aljimenez97/dockerCDPS/README.md

 ```
 This will load the quiz server containers before launching the load balancer.

-**Service synchronization** is achieved by running checking script as entrypoints of those containers that need a service to work.
+**Service synchronization** is achieved by running checking scripts as entrypoints of those containers that need a service to work.
 For instance, the quiz server Dockerfile defines:
 ```
 # Copy script
 COPY docker-entrypoint.sh /opt/docker-entrypoint.sh